Call Button

 Treatment includes but is not limited to identifying and avoiding individual triggers and visiting a medical professional.
 The Brisbane Headache and Migraine Clinic treats people with ocular migraines using a medication free approach, with largely positive outcomes.

-If you are or know someone who is suffering from ocular migraines, call us on 1800 HEADACHE or email [email protected] to book an appointment for a careful assessment, diagnosis and treatment today!
+If you are or know someone who is suffering from ocular migraines, call us on 1800 HEADACHE orbook an appointment here for a careful assessment, diagnosis and treatment today!

 For more information visit: